Pavan-1997/Azure_Data-Factory/README.md

  	- There are 3 types - Scheduling Trigger, Event-Based Trigger, Tumbling Window Trigger

-## Implementation to Check Components:
+## Implementation of Copy Acitivity:

 1. Go to portal.azure.com